 Welcome to the Public History Concentration at the University of North Carolina at Charlotte.

 The Public History concentration within UNC Charlotte’s graduate history program offers students a unique combination of courses, as well as opportunities to learn new skills.
-In addition to our core courses in new media, historic preservation and museum studies, students may also take electives in other programs such as Public Policy, Architecture, and Public Administration.
-The program’s new media focus (creating websites, digitizing images and collections, video production and editing) means that students will learn digital skills that allow them to make multimedia presentations of their work.
-It also allows students interested in non-U.S. fields to create public history projects.
-Public historians with digital skills are very competitive in the public history job market; moreover, the combination of traditional history training with these skills offers graduates a variety of alternative career choices in, for example, web development, public relations, and business.
+In addition to our core courses in digital history, historic preservation and museum studies, students may also take electives in other programs such as Public Policy, Architecture, and Public Administration.
+The program’s new media emphasis helps students consider how new media can transform the public presentation of history while learning the digital skills to craft multimedia presentations of their work.
+It allows students interested in a variety of historical fields to create public history projects.
+Public historians with digital skills are competitive in the public history job market; moreover, the combination of traditional history training with these skills offers graduates a variety of alternative career choices in, for example, web development, public relations, and business.
 (Note: Students are not expected to have new media expertise upon entering the program.)

 PUBLIC HISTORY NEWS

 Dr. Karen Cox will offer a public history elective on Heritage Tourism in Spring 2015.

 Dr. Dan Morrill will run the Video Production and Editing Public History Elective in Spring 2014.
 Check out his new documentary Public Art: A Piedmont Case Study.

 Professor Aaron Shapiro joined the History Department in August 2013 as the new Director of Public History.
 Professor Shapiro is a practitioner and scholar of public history and comes to UNCC after starting and directing the public history program at Auburn University and previously serving as national historian for the U. S. Forest Service in Washington DC.

 The Public History Lab is now equipped with new Zoom H4n portable digital recorders to use for oral history projects, several new software packages, and additional hardware.